-For example, patients with lactose intolerance (cannot digest milk and other products made with the sugar, lactose) typically have diarrhea, cramps and/or gas after eating anything made with lactose.
+For example, patients with lactose intolerance (cannot digest milk and other products made with the sugar, lactose) typically have diarrhea, stomach cramps, and gas after eating anything made with lactose.
 The way to manage this condition is to eliminate lactose.
 Alternatively, people who eat lactose products but also take over-the-counter lactase, which is the enzyme that digests lactose, can minimize their symptoms.

 Similarly, if you have any type of gluten sensitivity, you may try to avoid gluten, proteins that are found in wheat, rye, and barley.
 Avoiding gluten can be more difficult but with increased awareness of gluten sensitivity, many food manufacturers have appropriately labeled food so you can readily tell if it contains gluten.